CrossRef/event-data-common/README.md

 These have the same requisites for integration tests.

-- `time docker-compose run -f docker-compose-tests.yml -w /code test lein test :all`
+  - `time docker-compose -f docker-compose-tests.yml run -w /usr/src/app test lein test :all`

 ## Configuration